Gulong ng Palad: Premise

 Luisa and her family finds Menang in the streets while they are attending church service and invites her to live with them.
 Menang finally tearfully asks for forgiveness for everything she has done.
 Carding, still ashamed of everything, watches from afar as he still feels guilty for the way he had treated Luisa.

 Mimi, after losing her mind gets jailed for her schemes towards Jojo and Alex.
-She is bailed by her mother but she does not give uo easily.
+She is bailed by her mother but she does not give up easily.
 Mimi trespasses on Luisa's house in Manila and tries to kill her but fails as Carding comes to save Luisa.
 She turns on Carding and knocks him unconscious before tying him up inside her car, determined to take him as her possession.
 Carding however manages to escape and Mimi crashes her car causing both of her legs to be amputated.

 In the end, Mimi is incarcerated as an amputee and her cell mates abuse her endlessly while Carmen, having enough of Mimi's wickedness, leaves her on her own.
 Totoy's successful restaurant business expands into chains and is now building a mansion in Santa Lucia.
-Menang learns the art of humility and kindness and Idad finally gets what she has always been wishing- a good life for her family.
+Menang learns the art of humility and kindness and Idad finally gets what she has always been wishing – a good life for her family.
 Luisa and Carding make amends with each other and raise their daughter together.
 Jojo finally behaves like a girl and starts dating Totoy.
 Luisa affirms that life has its ups and downs but in the end, it always teaches a lesson to be a better human being.